BrandanKeen/computational-techniques-meteorology/README.md

   Used for tabular meteorological and observational data.

 - **`.nc` – NetCDF (Network Common Data Form)**
-  Used for multidimensional scientific datasets, such as gridded model output or satellite observations.
+  Used for multidimensional scientific datasets, such as gridded model output and satellite data.

 - **`.txt` – Plain Text File**
   Used for raw atmospheric sounding data (e.g., from the Wyoming upper-air archive).